|

 Sparkle version 1 was a quick and easy way to twinkle, flicker or pulse lights.

-This version of Sparkle (using a chooser board to select from 3 patterns)
+This version of Sparkle (using a chooser board to select from 3 patterns) has been discontinued.

-Now you can program Sparkle right from your web
+Now you can program Sparkle right from your web browser!

 |